Getting Started with Digital Dentistry

 • No loss of vertical dimension and space is limited.
 These cases usually show wear on the anterior and minimal wear on the posterior.
 These cases may require ortho, repositioning, or surgery to make room for restorations.

-After the dental health of the patient has been evaluated, a treatment plan can be created to determine restorative options, including the teeth to be treated, the vertical dimension of occlusion, space available, and condylar position.
+Once the patient’s dental health is assessed, a treatment plan is created to determine which teeth to treat, the vertical dimension of occlusion, available space, and condylar position for restorative options.

 Full Mouth Reconstruction: The Pathway to Success